grafana/grafana/docs/sources/setup-grafana/configure-grafana/_index.md

 ### disable_sanitize_html

 {{% admonition type="note" %}}
-This configuration is not available for Grafana Cloud instances.
+This configuration is not available in Grafana Cloud instances.
 {{% /admonition %}}

 If set to true Grafana will allow script tags in text panels.
 Not recommended as it enables XSS vulnerabilities.
 Default is false.